jheitkoetter/b2c/README.md

-# gnuland
+# b2c
-Diverse hacks posted to comp.sources.misc
+A trivial binary to C converter